Simple Disentanglement of Style and Content in Visual Representations: Introduction

 Deep learning models produce data representations that are useful for many downstream tasks.
 Disentangled representations, i.e. representations where coordinates have meaningful interpretations, are harder to learn \citep{locatello2019challenging} but they come with many additional benefits, e.g., data-efficiency \citep{higgins2018towards} and use-cases in causality \citep{scholkopf2021toward}, fairness \citep{locatello2019fairness}, recommender systems \citep{ma2019learning}, and image \citep{lee2018diverse} and text \citep{john2018disentangled} processing.

 In this paper, we consider the problem of isolating content from style in visual representations \citep{wu2019disentangling,nemeth2020adversarial,ren2021rethinking,kugelgen2021self}, a special case of learning disentangled representations.
-The goal is to obtain representations where a pre-specified set of factors (coordinates) encodes image ``styles'' (e.g., rotation, color scheme, or style transfer \citep{huang2017arbitrary}), while the remaining factors encode content and are invariant to style changes (see Figure \ref{fig:pisco_diagram}).
+Here we use the term style to refer to features or factors that are not causally related to the outcome of interest.
+We also note prior works that, different from our work, study style in the context of image appearance \citep{garcia2018read, saleh2015large, ruta2022stylebabel, ruta2021aladin}.
+Our goal is to obtain representations where a pre-specified set of factors (coordinates) encodes image ``styles'' (e.g., rotation, color scheme, or style transfer \citep{huang2017arbitrary}), while the remaining factors encode content and are invariant to style changes (see Figure \ref{fig:pisco_diagram}).

 An important application of such representations is out-of-distribution (OOD) generalization.
 Image recognition systems have been demonstrated to be susceptible to spurious correlations associated with style, e.g., due to background colors \citep{beery2018recognition,sagawa2019Distributionally}, and to various style-based distribution shifts, e.g., due to image corruptions \citep{hendrycks2018Benchmarking}, illumination, or camera angle differences \citep{koh2020WILDS}.
 Simply discarding style factors when training a prediction model on disentangled representations can aid OOD generalization.
 Disentangling content from style is also advantageous in many other applications, e.g., image retrieval \citep{wu2009Genomewide}, image-to-image translation \citep{ren2021rethinking}, and visually-aware recommender systems \citep{deldjoo2022leveraging}.